 19. What is the difference between data analysis and data analytics?

-Answer: Both terms are used interchangeably, but there is a subtle difference.
-Data analytics is a general term that encompasses data analysis as well as other activities like data identification, data extraction and validation, filtering, and making analysis-based predictions.
+Both terms are used interchangeably, but there is a subtle difference.
+Data analytics is a general term that encompasses data analysis and other activities like data identification, data extraction and validation, filtering, and making analysis-based predictions.
 While data analysis examines past data, analytics also includes looking into the future.

 20. What are the steps involved in data analysis?